FAQs

 Will my child wrestle with more experienced children?

-There are some tournaments where your child will wrestle kids who are more experienced than him.
+There are some tournaments where your child will wrestle kids who are more experienced than them.
 However, experience by itself does not make a wrestler successful.
-A child’s hard work and dedication are what makes him successful.
+A child’s hard work and dedication are what makes them successful.
 We have seen numerous first-year wrestlers succeed in our program.

 Where are tournaments held?

-Most league tournaments occur on Saturday or Sunday at various schools in the Southern Maryland area, including Anne Arundel, Prince George’s County, Charles County, St. Mary’s County, and Calvert County.
-In addition, some tournaments may take place in Virginia.
+Most league tournaments occur on Saturday at various schools in the Southern Maryland area, including Anne Arundel, Prince George’s County, Charles County, St. Mary’s County, and Calvert County.
+In addition, some tournaments may take place in Virginia but this is extremely rare.

 How are the children paired up?

-In some novice (beginner) tournaments, children are paired based on age, weight, and experience.
-However, in our league tournaments, children are paired based on age, weight, and experience level (as best as possible).
+In most novice tournaments, children are paired based on age, weight, and experience.
+In our league tournaments, children are paired based on age, weight, and experience level (as best as possible).
+The MSWA state qualifiers and state tournament pair kids based on age and weight.

 Can my child participate in wrestling and another sport simultaneously during this season?